 - enjoys games such as peek-a-boo or pat-a-cake

 - babbles and repeat sounds

 - makes talking sounds in response to others talking

 - smiles and babbles at own image in a mirror

 From 8 to 12 months

 There are two ways infants use language.
 First, they will listen to sounds that they hear and interpret them in their own way.
 This is known as receptive language.
 Secondly, infants will use their expressive skills, which enable them to make sounds of their own, so they can communicate with you.
 Most commonly an infant’s receptive language will be more advanced than expressive language.

 - responds to own name being called, family names and familiar objects

 - imitates hand clapping

-- copies actions and sounds
+- imitates actions and sounds

-- vocalises loudly using most vowels and consonants
+- vocalises loudly using most vowels and consonants - sounding like a conversation